BhatnagarKshitij/ETCA_Website/README.md

-# MyWebsite
+# Emerging Trends in Computer Application
+## Website of ETCA 2020 developed by Kshitij Bhatnagar
-Development of Website using latest and advance animation, js, css,etc
+Development of ETCA Website using HTML,CSS,JS